wso2-attic/ballerina-integrator/README.md

    "http://localhost:<Node_Port>/records/employee" -H "Content-Type:application/json"
 ```

-If you are using minikube the request would be as follows.
+If you are using Minikube the request would be as follows.

 ```
    curl -v -X POST -d '{"name":"Alice", "age":20,"ssn":123456789,"employeeId":1}' \